jcdevgame/ESCAPE-ROOM-CREATOR/README.md

 - Good way to learn programming

 ## How to Use:
-This will provide a short tutorial on how to use it and the features it has.
+This will provide a short tutorial on how to use Escape Room Creator and the features it has.

 ### Blocks:
 One of the core features of Escape Room Creator are blocks.